vladkvlchk/serverless-academy/pro_shortlinker/README.md

 ## Folder structure

 `/functions` - includes all lambda functions of the project.
-Here are all entrypoints of each process `/services` - contains classes that are in charge of business logic `/types` - exports custom types for typescript `/validation` - functions app uses for validation
+Here are all entrypoints of each process \n `/services` - contains classes that are in charge of business logic `/types` - exports custom types for typescript `/validation` - functions app uses for validation